India nuke enrichment plant expansion operational in 2015 - IHS

 "It also brings India closer to matching China, which is how most Indians would probably see it."

-The IHS findings have been corroborated by other analysts, with the Stockholm International Peace Research Institute (SIPRI) writing this week that the Mysore facility could signify India's intent to move towards thermonuclear weapons.
+The IHS findings have been corroborated by other analysts, with the Stockholm International Peace Research Institute (SIPRI) writing this week that the Mysore facility could signify India's intent to move toward thermonuclear weapons.

 India is estimated by SIPRI to hold 90 to 110 nuclear weapons in its arsenal.